 Hiking Ben A’an Trail with Kids

-There are no bathrooms, nor places to fill your hydration packs in the parking lot.
-Be sure to take care of both before you leave home.
-If urgent, there are a few paths into the trees from the parking lot to secluded patches in the trees, which seem used often for this purpose.
-Given the popularity of this trail, you may struggle to find privacy if you need to go.
+There are no bathrooms, nor places to fill your hydration packs in the parking lot, so plan ahead before you arrive.
+Given the popularity of this trail, you may struggle to find privacy if your kids need to go.

 The trail is often wide enough for two people, making family conversations much easier.